jegelstaff/formulize-mcp/README.md

 ### Environment Variables

-- FORMULIZE_BASE_URL - Required - The URL for the mcp folder of your Formulize system, ie: https://yoursite.com/mcp/
+- FORMULIZE_MCP_URL - Required - The URL for the mcp folder of your Formulize system, ie: https://yoursite.com/mcp/
-- FORMULIZE_API_KEY - Required - Your API key for your Formulize system
+- FORMULIZE_API_KEY - Required - Your API key for your Formulize system.
+- FORMULIZE_SERVER_NAME - Recommended - The name of your server.
+Although the name may be stated already higher up in the .json file, including the name as an environment variable will help the AI understand your system.
 - FORMULIZE_DEBUG - Optional - Either _true_ or _false_.
 Defaults to _false_.
 - FORMULIZE_TIMEOUT - Optional - Timeout in milliseconds.
 Defaults to _30000_.